Adventure Reviews

 Remember to clean your knife regularly.
 A simple wipe with a cloth will keep it in good working order.
 There is nothing worse than a knife that is jammed closed.

-Above all, no matter what knife you ultimately settle upon, it is critical that your blade can be locked closed and that there is zero possibility that it could accidentally open.
+Above all, no matter what knife you ultimately settle upon, it is critical that your blade can be locked closed and that there is zero possibility that it could accidently open.

 If you do find yourself in a situation where you need to use your knife whilst climbing, take extreme caution.
 A blade will cut through a loaded dynamic rope like butter.